lucasheriques/comp-scraping/README.md

 This will start the scraping process and save the data to a CSV file in the `data` directory.

-This will start the scraping process and save the data to a CSV file in the `data` directory.

 ### Data Analysis

 To analyze the scraped data using a Jupyter notebook: